What is Delirium Tremens?

 Some of the signs and symptoms of alcoholism include the inability to cut back on your drinking despite the negative consequences, feeling a strong craving to drink, spending a lot of time drinking or thinking about it, giving up social activities or hobbies, withdrawal symptoms when you stop drinking, drinking during unsafe situations (driving or swimming), and missing obligations at work, school or relationships.

 Individuals who quit drinking alcohol will not all experience withdrawal symptoms.
 This depends on how often you were drinking, your medical history, and for how long you had been drinking.
-Some people will experience symptoms within a few hours of your last drink, while others don’t experience anything.
+Some people will experience symptoms within a few hours of their last drink, while others don’t experience anything.

 The most common serious symptoms of alcohol withdrawal include hallucinations, seizures, tremors or shakes, and delirium.
 Usually, alcohol withdrawal symptoms subside within a few days or up to five, but there are some patients who will experience symptoms for as long as several weeks.

-If you are experiencing withdrawal symptoms from alcohol use, there is a good chance that there is other damage to your body or to other internal organs.
+If you are experiencing withdrawal symptoms from alcohol use, there is a good chance that there is another damage to your body or to other internal organs.
 It’s important to be aware of your drinking habits and get the help you need to treat your addiction properly.

 Delirium Tremens Causes and Health Risks